 With over two decades experience supporting pet carers pre, during and post the death of their much loved pets, Dawn Murray is one of the UK’s leading pet loss support counsellors.

-Dawn has a Diploma in Pet Bereavement Counselling and worked for many years as a Pet Undertaker.
+Amongst her qualifications Dawn has Diploma's in Pet Bereavement Counselling, Cognitive Behavioural Therapy (CBT) and Neuro Linguistic Programming (NLP) and worked for many years as a Pet Undertaker.
 She is a qualified CPD presenter and has written the highly accredited Living With Pet Bereavement course and is the author of 'Pet Loss Support - The Complete Guide' aimed at those wishing to offer support in a professional setting.

 Recognised as an expert in her field Dawn is described by the press as a 'Pet Bereavement Specialist'.

 Dawns work as a pet undertaker was highlighted in a BBC documentary and she is regularly asked to participate in both local and national Radio and television programmes, most recently featuring on a number of BBC 5 Live shows and the 'PM' show on BBC Radio 4.

 Dawns unique style allows clients to feel at ease safe in the knowledge that she will support and guide them through their darkest days and clients are referred to her by Veterinary Schools and Doctors.